sourcegraph/about/content/blogposts/2023/increasing-the-completions-rate-limit.md

 ### Get started with Cody completions

-Completions are now available for all Cody users as an experimental feature, and you can [turn them on in the VS Code settings panel](https://docs.sourcegraph.com/cody/completions).
+Completions are now available for all Cody users connected to Sourcegraph.com as an experimental feature, and you can [turn them on in the VS Code settings panel](https://docs.sourcegraph.com/cody/completions).
 If you’re new to Cody, you can [sign up for a free Sourcegraph.com account](https://sourcegraph.com/sign-up) to get access.